I couldn’t stop looking

 if they’d seen the sun,

-or if they’d ever been lucky
+or been lucky enough

 to know a better one.